 It is natural to feel afraid during and after a traumatic situation.
 Fear triggers many split-second changes in the body to help defend against danger or to avoid it.
 This “fight-or-flight” response is a typical reaction meant to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
+Those who continue to experience problems may be diagnosed with PTSD.
+People who have PTSD may feel stressed or frightened, even when they are not in danger, which can make them seek escape from these symptoms through substances.
+Therefore, people who have PTSD and substance use disorder need to have both disorders treated at the same time for the best results.

-What is Post Traumatic Stress Disorder?
+What Is Post Traumatic Stress Disorder?

 PTSD is a mental health disorder that develops after exposure to a traumatic event.
 The traumatic event may be experienced directly, witnessed, or happen to someone close to you.
+Some examples of traumatic events are:

-- Serious accidents.
+- Serious accidents

-- Military combat.
+- Military combat

-- Natural disasters.
+- Natural disasters

-- Personal assaults.
+- Personal assaults

-- Abuse.
+- Abuse

 Although anyone can technically develop PTSD through traumatic scenarios, some people are more at risk.
-Those with repeated trauma, a history of mental illness, childhood abuse victims, and those who experience further stress after the traumatic event are more at risk to develop PTSD.
+Those with repeated trauma, a history of mental illness, childhood abuse victims, and those who experience further stress after the traumatic event are more at risk of developing PTSD.
+Additionally, more women develop PTSD in response to trauma than men.
+In general, between 3% and 4% of adults in the US have PTSD.
+The rate becomes higher when you look at groups like military veterans as well as first responders and law enforcement.

 After a traumatic event, a number of symptoms must surface for the person to meet the criteria for a diagnosis of PTSD.
 There are four different types of PTSD symptoms: